mathewlowry/myhub-gpt/c-7-allnotes-themes-and-posts.md

 ![[c-7-alnotes-themes2.jpeg]]

 *The above visualisation presents a number of themes identified and linked to a [collection of resources](https://myhub.ai/@mathewlowry/?tags=internal+communications&types=like&types=do&types=think&timeframe=anytime&quality=all&tags=communications) on my Hub.
-It and the text below are both outputs of [[experiment 7]].*
+It and the text below are two outputs of [[experiment 7]].*

-## Revised Themes and Related Articles
+## Themes and Related Resources

 **Communications Strategy and Business Integration**: Highlights the importance of integrating communications strategy with other business strategies for innovation and performance.
 Relevant Resources: